What Else Science Requires of Time

 3. Quantum Theory

-Quantum theory is our most successful theory in all of science, and it is very well understand mathematically despite its not being well understood intuitively or informally or philosophically.
+Quantum theory is our most successful theory in all of science, more so even than relativity theory, and it is well tested and very well understand mathematically despite its not being well understood intuitively or informally or philosophically.
 The variety of phenomena it can be used to successfully explain is remarkable.
-For four examples, it explains (i) why you can see through a glass window but not a potato, (ii) why the Sun has lived so long without burning out, (iii) why atoms are stable so that the negatively-charged electrons do not crash into the positively-charged nucleus, (iv) why the periodic table of elements has the structure and values it has.
-Without quantum theory, all these must be taken to be brute facts of nature.
+For four examples, it explains (i) why you can see through a glass window but not a potato, (ii) why the Sun has lived so long without burning out, (iii) why atoms are stable so that the negatively-charged electrons do not crash into the positively-charged nucleus, (iv) why the periodic table of elements has the structure and most of the values it has.
+Without quantum theory, all these facts must be taken to be brute facts of nature.

 Surprisingly, physicists still do not agree on the exact formulation of quantum theory.
 Its many so-called “interpretations” are really competing versions of the theory.
 That is why there is no agreement on what the axioms of quantum theory are.
 Also, there is a disagreement among philosophers of physics regarding whether the competing interpretations are (1) empirically equivalent and underdetermined by (all possible) experimental evidence and so must be decided upon by such features as their degree of mathematical elegance and simplicity, or (2) are not empirically equivalent theories but, instead, are theories that may in the future be confirmed or refuted by experimental evidence.